frederic-perez/AmE-dictionary/data/idioms.md

 __true to (one’s) word__ As one has promised.
 __true to form__ :two: Exactly as expected; following the usual pattern. _Susie’s attendance has always been pretty erratic and, true to form, she didn’t come to today’s meeting._
 __trump card__ _It was time for me to play my trump card._
+__truth is__ :three: The phrase “truth is” is often used to introduce a statement that conveys honesty or an important point that the speaker believes to be true.
+It serves to emphasize the authenticity or sincerity of what follows.
+__try one’s hand__ _She tried her hand at journalism._ :es: probar
 __try out__ :two::hammer:
 __tuff__ :two: In James Ellroy’s novels, the term “tuff” is often used to describe someone who is tough, gritty, and hardened.
 Ellroy is known for his hardboiled writing style and his focus on the seedy underbelly of society, and the term “tuff” reflects that.
 It’s often used to describe characters who are street-smart, tough-talking, and unafraid to engage in violent or risky behavior.
 __tug of war__ :three: A struggle for supremacy.